Mamiololo01/Build-a-CRUD-API-with-Lambda-and-DynamoDB/README.md

 Repeat steps 4-7 for GET /items, DELETE /items/{id}, and PUT /items.

-        Your API has routes for GET /items, GET /items/{id},DELETE /items/{id}, and PUT /items.

 Step 5: Create an integration

 You create an integration to connect a route to backend resources.
 For this example API, you create one Lambda integration that you use for all routes.

 To create an integration

 Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.

 Choose your API.